Facilities and rules

 At registration, everyone is required to sign a form agreeing to abide by the University’s rules governing the use of computer systems in the University: please read these carefully and take note of them.
 The penalties for deliberate misuse are severe and may include access being denied for an extended period, with a potential loss of practical experience and coursework marks.

 The main source of information about IT facilities in the Engineering Department is the online computing help system, which includes a “frequently asked questions” section.
-If in doubt about whether something is allowed or for general computing queries not covered by the help system please contact the IT helpdesk, tel: (3)32686 or visit the office at the end of the DPO.
+If in doubt about whether something is allowed or for general computing queries not covered by the help system please contact the IT helpdesk, tel: (3)32686.

 You may wish to look at our 'getting started' guide.